-One of the labels for this country, which expresses my impressions, I would use is that Cyprus is a country of two faces.
+One of the labels I would use for this country to express my impressions is “country of two faces”.
 Not only because the island is divided into two very different parts, but also because it feels very different in summer and in winter.
-Indeed, the weather is different too, but it’s not about it.
+Indeed, the weather is different too, but it’s just not about it.
 I spent here three weeks in February, and for me it was just the perfect time of the year to do it.
-It’s not so hot, the temperature ranges between 13-20°C, yet there is lots of sunshine, but on some days it get even over 20°C. But above all, there are just very few tourists.
-That brings along some advantages of course.
+It’s not so hot, the temperature ranges between 13-20°C, yet there is lots of sunshine, and on some days it even gets above 20°C. But above all, there are just a very few tourists.
+That brings along some advantages, of course.
 Hostels are emptier, cheaper, and basically any beach you choose, you can have just for yourself.

-Cyprus is a nice place and in my opinion a perfect place for a winter escape, even though it rained this winter quite a lot, and 15° C may not be enough for some people, for me it’s still better than 15 below zero.
-People are nice and helpful, it has a sea and mountains, and I find the whole island pretty safe.
+Cyprus is a nice place, and in my opinion a perfect destination for a winter escape, even though it rained this winter quite a lot, and 15° C may not be enough for some people, for me it’s still better than 15 below zero.
+People are nice and helpful, and in the Cypriot (south) part of the island, most of the people speak English.
+Cyprus has a sea and mountains, and I find the whole island pretty safe.